Table of Contents

 Liver Damage

-The liver is an essential part of the digestive system as it is the one responsible for removing waste products and producing bile.
-Bile is a chemical that breaks down fats.
+The liver is an essential part of the digestive system.
+It removes waste products and produces bile, a chemical that breaks down fats.

 Liver damage can come from drugs, infections, cancer, and other diseases.